-- 4-1 Explain the elements to consider when selecting an insurance company - 4-2 Explain the elements to consider when selecting an insurance intermediary - 4-3 Evaluate the roles and responsibilities of insurance intermediaries - 4-4 Describe the role of insurance industry regulators
+- 4-1 Explain the elements to consider in a company evaluation when selecting an insurance company - 4-2 Explain the elements to consider in a due diligence when selecting an insurance advisor (agent). - 4-3 Discuss advisor / agent selection and responsibilities. - 4-4 Evaluate and choose an insurance policy. - 4-5 Discuss legal and financial characteristics of insurance parties.